jwiede/ulisp-picocalc/README.md

 * ulisp-picocalc.ino - the uLisp source file, to be compiled and uploaded using the Arduino IDE.
 * ulisp-picocalc-comments.ino - identical but including comprehensive comments.
-* Alternative UF2 images - a folder containing pre-built images you can upload by copying onto the Raspberry Pi Pico UF2 disk.
+* ulisp-picocalc.uf2 - a pre-built image you can upload by copying onto the Raspberry Pi Pico UF2 disk.
+* Alternative UF2 images - a folder containing alternative images for other boards.

 For more information see [PicoCalc uLisp Machine](http://www.ulisp.com/show?56ZO).